2019-02 | January 2021

 More Working Papers

-Taking the Fed at its Word: A New Approach to Estimating Central Bank Objectives using Text Analytics
+Taking the Fed at its Word: A New Approach to Estimating Central Bank Objectives using Text Analysis

-We propose a new approach to estimating central bank objectives, including the implicit inflation target, that requires no priors on the underlying macroeconomic structure nor observation of monetary policy actions.
-Our approach entails directly estimating the Federal Open Market Committee's (FOMC) objective function from the tone used by participants at the internal meetings.
+We propose a new approach to estimating central bank preferences, including the implicit inflation target, that requires no priors on the underlying macroeconomic structure nor observation of monetary policy actions.
+Our approach entails directly estimating the central bank's objective function from the sentiment expressed by policymakers in their internal meetings.
+We apply the approach to the objective function of the U.S. Federal Open Market Committee (FOMC).
 The results challenge two key aspects of conventional wisdom regarding FOMC preferences.
-First, the FOMC had an implicit inflation target of approximately 1 1/2 percent on average over our baseline 2000 – 2013 sample period, which was below average realized inflation.
-Second, the FOMC's loss is monotonically decreasing in real economic activity.
-We show these two results are complementary within a simple New Keynesian model.
+First, the FOMC had an implicit inflation target of approximately 1½ percent on average over our baseline 2000 - 2011 sample period, significantly below the commonly-assumed value of 2.
+Second, the FOMC's loss depends strongly on output growth and stock market performance and less so on their perception of current economic slack.

 Download PDF (pdf, 1.04 mb)